oat-sa/taohub-articles/forge/Data abstractions/data-abstractions-26.md

 Data abstractions 2.6
 =====================

-This document describes abstractions available for Tao 2.6.
+This document describes abstractions available for TAO 2.6.
 Please see Data abstractions for the current version of Tao.